spacetimeengineer/mupy/README.md

 # About

-μ-py or mupy is a shorthand for python manufacturing utility and reffers to a new system development tech implemented in the form of a python pip installable package. mupy essentially proposes a new way to design and distrubute technology with an emphasis on decentralization, modularity, configuration, parametrization, encodability and scaling.
+μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
+The μpy package essentially proposes to the open source community a new way to design, distrubute and manufacture technology with an emphasis on community, modularity, decentralization, scaling, customization, parametrization, encodability and certification.

+### Why build mupy

+- To give community access to quadrillions of 3D printable parts and counting.
+These parts are for recreation, utility and economic development.
+The large number of parts are available through the various permutations of parameterized functions wich build 3D shapes (with openscad) and are referenced or identified by a system-codes.
+An example of a system code : CUBX0177-BPAN-B12SR3-X10Y10PP12-RT-SX10Y10-X1Y1-XO0YO0-X70Y70Z10-S.

+- To render simulations and manufacturing resources from system-codes directly ; Data compression through abstraction & quick development.

+- To assign system-encodings, system-schemas and system-parameterizations to organically designed systems and hardware for later customization and recall.

 ### Function